Please note – this is an translation. When the jury and crew interpret the rules and regulations it will be from the Swedish version.

 7 You may not edit your images in any way.
 You may not change the Exif data, rename the files or make any other modifications.
 Any manipulation of an image or its metadata will result in disqualification.
 Submissions are verified using software developed specifically for the Stockholm Photo Marathon.

-8 You may not use any applications on the camera that e.g. allow you to manipulate the images before they are taken.
+8 You may not use any applications on the camera or mobile phone that e.g. allow you to manipulate the images before they are taken.
 Settings such as black and white, sharpness and other changes to the JPEG conversion process are allowed.
-Any other applications installed on the camera may not be used.
+Any other applications installed on the camera or mobile phone may not be used.
+Various filters that you can apply on mobile phones that create “creative effects” are also prohibited.
 Fundamentally, anything that you are able to do using a film camera is similarly permissible when shooting digitally.
 It is your responsibility to prove that any special features used could also have been possible using a film camera; e.g. black and white photography is permitted, as you could have used black and white film.

-9 Your memory card/film should only have 12 pictures in order when you finish and upload the pictures/submit the film.
+9 Your memory card/film should only have 8 pictures in order when you finish and upload the pictures/submit the film.
 Submitting more or fewer images will result in disqualification.
+Mobile phone users need to have mobile data and submit their photos digitally.
+Mobile users can keep their other pictures on the phone.
+However, you must have selected 8 images when submitting for the finish line.

 11 You must wear your number bib visibly throughout the competition.